siddharthgangasagar/delta-demo/README.md

 # delta-demo
-thiss is demo for project
+thiss is demo for git and github